Nandamuri Kalyan Ram

 Nandamuri Kalyan Ram (born 5 July 1978) is an Indian actor and film producer who works in Telugu cinema.
-He is the son of late actor-politician Nandamuri Harikrishna.
-Ram is best known for his roles in action films such as Athanokkade, Hare Ram and 118.
-Ram is the chairperson of the production company N. T. R. Arts, named after his paternal grandfather NTR.
+He is the son of actor-politician Nandamuri Harikrishna.
+Ram is best known for his roles in action films such as Athanokkade, Hare Ram, 118, and Bimbisara.
+Ram is the chairperson of the production company N. T. R. Arts, named after his paternal grandfather N. T. Rama Rao.

 He also owns "Advitha Creative Studios", a video effects company, which provided special effects for movies such as Legend, Nannaku Prematho and Krishnashtami.

 Early life

 Kalyan Ram was born in Hyderabad, Telangana, to Nandamuri Harikrishna and his first wife, Lakshmi Kumari.
-He is the grandson of N. T. Rama Rao.
+He is the grandson of actor and politician N. T. Rama Rao.
 His half-brother, N. T. Rama Rao Jr., is also an actor.
 Ram was schooled at St. Pauls, Hyderabad and KCP Siddardha Adarsh Residential School, Vijayawada.
 He obtained his engineering degree in Coimbatore and completed masters in Illinois Institute of Technology, Chicago.
-Though he desired to join the film industry immediately after engineering, he pursued masters on the insistence of Harikrishna who wanted him to be first person in their family to study masters.
+Though he desired to join the film industry immediately after engineering, he pursued masters on the insistence of his father who wanted him to be first person in their family to earn a post-graduate degree.